canburaks/canburaks/README.md

 - 🤑 I'm currently discovering Rust development.
 - 🌱 I like to build things with Django, GraphQL, NextJS, and NestJS.
-- 💬 Ask me about React, AdonisJs, NestJS and SEO.
+- 💬 Ask me about Django, React, AdonisJs, NestJS and SEO.
 - 📫 How to reach me: [email](mailto:cbsofyalioglu@gmail.com)